garrandall/popular-music-data/tracks/loveline-dr--hook.md

 I'll be fine, baby I'm your loveline

 Baby I'm your loveline
-Oooh, Baby I'm your lifeline
+Oh, Baby I'm your lifeline
 Baby I'm your loveline
-Oooh, Baby I'm your lifeline
+Oh, Baby I'm your lifeline